What is botulism?

 What if my horse gets botulism?

 If you think your horse may have botulism, call your veterinarian immediately.
 While you wait, try to keep the horse as quiet as possible.
 You do NOT want to make affected horses walk any further than absolutely necessary, as they will quickly use up their energy reserves.
 There is an antitoxin available that has improved survival over the years.
 The antitoxin helps by binding to any toxin that is still in the bloodstream.
 Once the toxin has bound to the nerve cells, it will not be removed by antitoxin.
 Therefore, antitoxin will not reverse clinical signs, and the earlier it can be given, the better.
 Because the antitoxin is expensive and botulism is a relatively rare disease in Florida, most veterinarians do not keep this in stock.
-The University of Florida maintains a limited supply of the antitoxin in our pharmacy that we are happy to get to your veterinarian if needed.
 Nursing care is also very important to prevent eye ulcers, sores on the body, and pneumonia if the horse is recumbent.
 Foals may be put on mechanical ventilation if necessary, and this procedure is also available at the University of Florida Large Animal Hospital.